jelix/jelix/README.md

 The source code of the master branch (Jelix 2.0) is compatible only with PHP 5.6 or more.

 For applications with the future Jelix 2.0, you should use [Composer](http://getcomposer.org).
-You should indicate the Jelix packages repository in your composer.json, and declare the jelix package dependency:
+You should declare the jelix package dependency in your composer.json:

 ```
 {
     "name": "...",
     "require": {
-        "php": ">=5.4",
+        "php": ">=5.6",
         "jelix/jelix": "dev-master"
     }
 }